 Can I Get Prosecuted For Housing Mortgage Fraud?

-- If they claim they will occupy the residence as an owner occupied, in order to get a better rate with a lower down payment and looser guidelines, simply to buy that house or have someone else occupy it for their profit, that is another story
+When a buyer falsifies his or her employment and alters his or her own W2 to purchase a home or intend to live in, the feds and or banks generally will not proceed with charges.
+If they claim they will occupy the residence as an owner-occupied to get a better rate with a lower down payment and looser guidelines, to buy that house or have someone else occupy it for their profit, that is another story.

 Types Of Mortgage Fraud

-- People who were losing their home would knowingly recruit a family member or close friend to purchase the home from them at an inflated agreed upon price, where the proposed seller would give the higher sale proceeds as an incentive to the buyer, and keep some for him/herself
+What are the most common types of fraud?
+Occupancy is one.
+People losing their homes would knowingly recruit a family member or close friend to purchase the home from them at an inflated, agreed-upon price.
+The proposed seller would give the higher sale proceeds as an incentive to the buyer and keep some for him/herself.

-- Lenders and appraisers are required to inform and or know when this is a non-arms length transaction (where buyer and seller already know each other)
+They would then agree on a side deal to continue making payments while that payment history would be reported under the relative’s credit report.
+Eventually, a large number went into FC.
+Lenders and appraisers are required to inform and or know when this is a non-arms length transaction (where buyer and seller already know each other)

 Appraisal Mortgage Fraud